Lorelei has loved writing since she was a child and enjoys writing from personal knowledge and experience.

 It’s one thing when someone we don’t know attacks us, but what about when it’s your best friend, your brother, or your co-worker?
 When a movie star ticks us off we can stop watching their programs, when a singer does, we don’t have to listen to their music.
 When your co-worker says something about politics you don’t like, that can be the beginning of the end for a social relationship.
 When it doesn’t turn into an argument, it often turns into shaming or shunning.

 Maybe you have had a similar experience yourself.
 You start off having a normal chat when suddenly the other person turns the conversation into a political rant.
 Maybe you were stunned, maybe you lashed out against the rant, or maybe you played nice and walked away.
 But if you have opposite views does it change the relationship?
 Does it keep you from wanting to be around them?
-This is the dilemma many face every day.
+This is the dilemma many people face every day.
 Too often, politics create a divide between friendships and families.

 It's an even more severe relationship deal-breaker when a friend or family member feels so strongly about their political position that they can no longer keep it out of their relationships.
 It becomes entwined into every part of who they are and they seem unable to stop themselves from spewing about it at every turn.
 The individual begins to analyze everything another person says and does and they weave it into their political scenario and attack.
 This is a sure way to destroy relationships.